Institutes (Gaius)

-The Institutes (Institutiones; from instituere, 'to establish') is a beginners' textbook on Roman private law written around 161 CE by the classical Roman jurist Gaius.
-The Institutes are considered to be "by far the most influential elementary-systematic presentation of Roman private law in late antiquity, the Middle Ages and modern times".
-The content of the textbook was considered to be lost until 1816, when a manuscript of it − probably of the 5th century − was discovered.
+The Institutes (Institutiones; from instituere, 'to establish') are a beginners' textbook on Roman private law written around 161 AD by the classical Roman jurist Gaius.
+They are considered to be "by far the most influential elementary-systematic presentation of Roman private law in late antiquity, the Middle Ages and modern times".
+The content of the textbook was thought to be lost until 1816, when a manuscript of it − probably of the 5th century − was discovered by Barthold Georg Niebuhr.